Shopify Cart Permalinks

 Let's say you have a WordPress button that links directly to a preloaded Shopify cart: https://myshopify.com/cart/44568549196023:1

-Without proper tracking setup, visitors who click this link won't be recognized by your analytics.
+Without proper tracking setup, visitors who click this link are not recognized by your analytics.

 Here's a live example: Permalink to your product